1blckhrt/commit/README.md

 ## Usage

-To use `cc`, run the following file within the repository:
+To use `commit`, run the following file within the repository:
 ```bash
 src/main.py
 ```